 While there's nothing like setting foot inside an iconic museum and laying eyes on a world-famous sculpture created by a renowned artist centuries ago, it's not always possible to hop on a plane to New York City, Paris, or Florence to tour the gallery halls in person.

-But there is a way to get a little culture and education while you’re confined to your home.
-According to Fast Company, Google Arts & Culture teamed up with over 2500 museums and galleries around the world to bring anyone and everyone virtual tours and online exhibits of some of the most famous museums around the world..
+But there is a way to get a little culture and education while you're at home, gaining inspiration and intel for future trips as well.
+Google Arts & Culture has teamed up with more than 1,200 museums and galleries around the world to bring anyone and everyone virtual tours and online exhibits of some of the most famous museums around the world.

-Now, you get “go to the museum” and never have to leave your couch.
+You get to "go to the museum" and never have to leave your couch.

-Google Arts & Culture’s collection includes the British Museum in London, the Van Gogh Museum in Amsterdam, the Guggenheim in New York City, and literally hundreds of more places where you can gain knowledge about art, history, and science.
-This collection is especially good for students who are looking for ways to stay on top of their studies while schools are closed.
+Google Arts & Culture's collection includes The British Museum in London, the Van Gogh Museum in Amsterdam, the Guggenheim in New York City, and literally hundreds more places where you can gain knowledge about art, history, and science.

-Take a look at just some of Google’s top museums that are offering online tours and exhibits.
-And if you're seeking more thoughtful inspiration from the comfort of your own home, museums around the world are also sharing their most zen art on social media to help people cope with staying home.
-And if that's not enough culture for you, New York's Metropolitan Opera will be offering free digital shows every night at 7:30 p.m.
-Now you can even go "outside" with incredible virtual tours of some of America's best national parks.
+Take a look at just some of Google's top museums that are offering online tours and exhibits.
+And if you're seeking more thoughtful inspiration from the comfort of your own home, museums around the world are sharing their most zen art on social media.
+Or, for a dose of nature, you can go "outside" with incredible virtual tours of some of America's best national parks.

 This iconic museum located in the heart of London allows virtual visitors to tour the Great Court and discover the ancient Rosetta Stone and Egyptian mummies.
 You can also find hundreds of artifacts on The Museum of the World interactive website, a collaboration between The British Museum and Google Cultural Institute.